-There remains a residual risk that the organisation may be adversely affected by the long-term impact of the Covid-19 pandemic.
+There is a risk that the organisation may be adversely affected by the long-term impact of the Covid-19 pandemic, by inflation (particularly construction cost in inflation and higher energy prices) and by the effects of the war in Ukraine.
 This risk may arise if post-pandemic budgets are reduced, and public sector investment curtailed.
-This risk is now likely to be less significant than the risks arising from inflation and the war in Ukraine.

-During the pandemic, the scale and scope of Strategic Investment Board Ltd's work continued to increase.
-This has been the result both of additional requests for assistance from partner organisations and through our own strategic initiatives.
-There is a risk that Strategic Investment Board Ltd may not be able to recruit staff with the skills, knowledge and experience required to address these requirements.
+There is a risk that Strategic Investment Board Ltd may not be able to recruit staff with the skills, knowledge and experience required to address the requirements of its partner organisations.
 The success of the programmes and projects supported by Strategic Investment Board Ltd would be endangered by the precipitate departure of key staff.
+This risk has been aggravated by the absence of a fit-for-purpose pay policy.
+Strategic Investment Board Ltd has proposed the establishment of an independent review of pay policy to address this risk.
+At the time of writing The Executive Office and Department of Finance have yet to endorse this proposal.